MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 In the next chapter we'll associate our user record with our posts and comments.

 # Stretch: More Authentication Patterns
+>[challenge]

-There is a lot more to make a full fledged authentication system.
+> There is a lot more to make a full fledged authentication system.
 See which ones you want to try:
+>
 1. Add a Remember Me checkbox.
 What is the difference from when it is checked or not?
+>
 1. Require a password confirmation field.
+>
 1. Plan out how you would do a "forget password" process.